Subiaco, Western Australia: Culture

 Each year, the City of Subiaco supports a boutique street festival where Rokeby Road is closed off from traffic between Barker Road and Hay Street.
 It is commonly referred to as the "Subiaco Street Party" and is a free community event that promotes live music, street food, markets and family entertainment.

 Subiaco—along with Northbridge, Leederville and Fremantle—is one of Perth's major nightlife hubs.
 It attracts people from all over the metropolitan region for its pubs, bars and nightclubs.
 Subiaco's bars and restaurants are clustered around Rokeby Road and Hay Street.
 Subiaco encompasses small businesses, commercial retail chains, and franchise businesses.
 Notable business that have operated in Subiaco for over 30 years include the Subiaco Hotel, Farmer Jack Food Market, Coles Supermarkets, the Victoria Hotel and the Regal Theatre.
 The Crossways shopping precinct on Rokeby Road was constructed in 1954.

 Subiaco is also known for its Subi Farmer's Market, held every Saturday morning near the primary school on Bagot Road.
 It is used by locals and other shoppers, with fresh and organic produce and a lively market atmosphere.

 Education

 Subiaco has three schools: Subiaco Primary School, Perth Modern School, which is the state's only fully academically selective public school, and Bob Hawke College.

 Governance

 Local

 Subiaco is mostly in the City of Subiaco local government area.
 The suburb takes up almost half of the City, with the other suburbs being Daglish, Jolimont and Shenton Park.
 The suburb of Subiaco takes up the entirety of the City's Central and East wards, and part of the City's North Ward.
-Councillors for the Central Ward are Angela Hamersley and Lynette Jennings, whose terms expire in 2023.
-Councillors for the East Ward are Mark Burns, whose term expires in 2023, and Garry Kosovich, whose term expires in 2025.
-Councillors for the North Ward are Stephanie Stroud and Rosemarie de Vries, whose terms expire in 2023.
-The Mayor of Subiaco is David McMullen, whose term expires in 2025.
+The Mayor of Subiaco is David McMullen.

 A small portion of Subiaco, covering the St John of God Subiaco Hospital in the north of the suburb, is within the Town of Cambridge.
 This area does not have any residents.